toddlahman/rPiBenchmarks/README.md

 [![Github Actions][github-actions-shield]][github-actions]
 ![Project Maintenance][maintenance-shield]
 [![GitHub Activity][commits-shield]][commits]

+# WARNING!
+NOT READY FOR PRODUCTION USE

+# Linux Storage Benchmarking Script for Home Assistant Operating System (Customized version of Alpine Linux)

 <h2>Overview</h2>
 Storage benchmarking script featuring a storage benchmark with a heavy emphasis on random read/write performance (essential for OS / application).
 This is far more accurate of a representation of actual performance than simply simulating writing a large file.<br>